zzonyo/trust-docs-test/source/index.html.md

 - It is suggested to connect to domain `api-aws.huobi.pro` if your server is based on AWS, because this domain is optimized for AWS client, the latency will be lower.

 **New Version Rate limit Rule**

+- Only those endpoints marked with rate limit value separately are applied with new rate limit rule.

 - It is suggested to read HTTP Header `X-HB-RateLimit-Requests-Remain` and `X-HB-RateLimit-Requests-Expire` to get the remaining count of request and the expire time for current rate limit time window, then you can adjust the API access rate dynamically.